-The single member LLC is considered a disregarded entity because the business is considered separate from the owner with respect to taxation.
+Single-member LLC is considered a disregarded entity because the business is considered separate from the owner concerning taxation.
 Therefore, the owner files an IRS schedule C as part of his or her personal tax return.

-By the same token, the single member LLC is treated separately for the filing and paying of employment taxes or certain excise taxes related to single member LLC taxes.
-The employment taxes only need to be paid if the business has employees.
+By the same token, the single-member LLC is treated separately for the filing and paying of employment taxes or certain excise taxes related to single-member LLC taxes.
+Employment taxes only need to be paid if the business has employees.

-Speaking of single member LLC taxes, you should know that a single member LLC is subject to a number of federal state taxes as an entity – the same taxes assessed for other businesses.
-Again, the payment is handled differently for a single member LLC.
+Speaking of single member LLC taxes, you should know that a single member LLC is subject to several federal state taxes as an entity – the same taxes assessed for other businesses.
+Again, the payment is handled differently for a single-member LLC.

 If you wish to open a business bank account or single member LLC bank account, you will need an EIN.